kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 For transaction-oriented services, that explicitness is often more valuable than automatic dirty checking.

-## Explicit Updates Can Encode Business Concurrency Better
+## Explicit Updates Can Encode Business Concurrency Better { #explicit-updates-concurrency }

 Consider a state transition that is allowed only once.
 A generic entity workflow may load a row, check its status, mutate it, and flush.
 But the